Connect with others who understand.

 It has been difficult to find effective treatments and potential cures for cardiac amyloidosis for several reasons.

-Cardiac amyloidosis is very rare, likely affecting fewer than 4,000 people every year in the United States.
-Because the condition is so rare, it is difficult to examine, as there are fewer diagnosed people to participate in clinical trials.
+Cardiac amyloidosis is very rare, affecting around 4,000 people every year in the United States.
+Because the condition is so rare, it’s difficult to study, as there are fewer diagnosed people to participate in clinical trials.

-Symptoms of cardiac amyloidosis — shortness of breath, fatigue, swelling, and thickened heart tissue (known as restrictive cardiomyopathy or “stiff heart syndrome”) — are general and tend to mimic those of heart failure.
-The overlapping symptoms make amyloidosis more difficult to diagnose correctly.
-Recent research has led scientists to believe that nonspecific cases of heart failure throughout history may have been caused by cardiac amyloidosis.
-To distinguish cardiac amyloidosis symptoms from general heart failure, doctors must be well aware of the possibility of amyloidosis and then must test with a biopsy to confirm amyloidosis.
+The overlapping symptoms with different heart failure causes make amyloidosis more difficult to diagnose correctly.
+Recent research has led scientists to believe that some cases of heart failure from the past may have been caused by cardiac amyloidosis.
+To distinguish cardiac amyloidosis symptoms from other heart failure causes, doctors must be well aware of the possibility of amyloidosis and then conduct several tests, which may include a biopsy to confirm amyloidosis.

 Treating Cardiac Amyloidosis

-Although there is currently no cure, the landscape of treatments has improved greatly over the past decade.
-With more people being diagnosed, better therapeutic options have also increased the chances of survival.
+Although there is currently no cure, new treatments have become available over the past decade.
+Better treatment options have also increased the chances of survival.

-The approach to treating cardiac amyloidosis depends on the forms of amyloidosis affecting the heart.
+The approach to treating cardiac amyloidosis depends on the form of amyloidosis affecting the heart.
 Two main types of amyloidosis are responsible for 95 percent of cardiac amyloidosis:

 AL and ATTR amyloidosis have different root causes, so they are treated and managed slightly differently.
 However, all treatment aims to slow the production of amyloids and address heart damage.